visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - 30+ languages supported
 - Some languages may have limited voice options
 - Arabic text alignment issues reported (being worked on)
+- You cannot use one language for voice and a different one for text.
+It has to be the same language for both.

 ## Mobile Experience